BioJulia/BioStructures.jl/docs/src/documentation.md

 downloadpdb(["1EN2", "1ALW", "1AKE"], dir="path/to/pdb/directory")
 ```

-To download a PDB file in PDB, XML, mmCIF or MMTF format use the `format` argument:
+To download a PDB file in PDB, XML or mmCIF format use the `format` argument:

 ```julia
 # To get mmCIF